 Acts 7:37 (mistranslation) – If this verse was originally written in Greek, then the inspired account says ‘God’ not ‘Lord.’
 Thus the Aramaic translator chose to put maryah here.
 Therefore our translation says God.

 Acts 16:32 (possible mistranslation) – Some Greek texts say the word of the Lord, others say the word of the God.
-It’s not possible to tell which is correct.
+It’s very difficult to tell which is correct.
 Either way, the article is present beforehand, so it’s probably not a euphemism for YHWH.
 Therefore, maryah may just be the opinion of the Aramaic translator.
 Note that the previous verse mentions Lord Jesus as mara (inflected as b’maran), not maryah.
 So while this verse is likely referencing God Almighty, it is probably not a euphemism for YHWH.

 Acts 18:26 (mistranslation) – The original Greek does not say Lord here, but God.
 This is the same error found in many other places (see above).